SoftUni-Internal/interactive-content/EN/06-Forms/02-Controlled-Forms.md

 - When the `value` attribute is set on a form element, the displayed value will always equal `this.state.value`

-- On every keystroke, `changeHandler` updates the state and the display value updates accordingly
+- On every keystroke, `changeHandler` updates the state, and the display value updates accordingly

 - Every type of state mutation has an associated handler
   - Like `changeHandler` and `submitHandler`, for example